googleanalytics/autotrack/docs/plugins/url-change-tracker.md

 The `urlChangeTracker` plugin detects changes to the URL via the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) and automatically updates the tracker and sends additional pageviews.
 This allows [single page applications](https://en.wikipedia.org/wiki/Single-page_application) to be tracked like traditional sites without any extra configuration.

+Developers of single page applications should make sure their framework isn't already tracking URL changes to avoid collecting duplicate data.

 **Note:** this plugin does not support tracking hash changes as most Google Analytics implementations do not capture the hash portion of the URL when tracking pageviews.
-Also, developers of single page applications should make sure their framework isn't already tracking URL changes to avoid collecting duplicate data.

 ## Usage